 Supporting Intellectual Diversity

 St. Andrew’s-Sewanee School welcomes and celebrates intellectual diversity.
 Our students represent a broad spectrum of academic preparation, intellectual ability, and learning styles.
 We enjoy the challenge of finding the artist in the math whiz, the writer in the inarticulate adolescent, the curious child in the impassive teenager.

 Students benefit from our emphasis on personal attention.
 With 14 students in the typical classroom and fewer than 250 students in the entire school, your academic needs, whether they are for more assistance or more challenge, will be noticed and met.

 Time is Built in to the Schedule

 School days include work periods when teachers are available for extra help or consultation.
-Required study hours for boarders are 8-10 p.m. on weeknights.
-Students may spend this required study period in their rooms, their house study room working on a group project with other students, or in supervised study where a teacher’s help is nearby.
+Required study hours for boarders are 7:30-9:30 p.m. on weeknights.
+Students may spend this required study period in their rooms, in their house study room working on a group project with other students, or in supervised study where a teacher's help is nearby.
 With more than half of our faculty living on campus, a teacher’s help is always close at hand.